10 Ways Your Body Changes When You Start Drinking Enough Water

 You’ll be in a better mood

 How much water you drink can mess with your mood, according to research from the University of Connecticut, which looked at the water-drinking habits of 120 college-aged women.
 The more water they drank, the less tense, depressed, and angry they were.
 So drink up, says Dr. Navarro: If you get tired of drinking good old-fashioned H20, consider upping your hydration game by making your “brew” sparkling or flavored.
-Water with bubbles offers the same benefits of regular water, and added fruit can make the negative, tasteless sensation of water more interesting while still giving you the awesome benefits of getting a full eight glasses of water a day.
+Water with bubbles offers the same benefits of regular water, and added fruit can make water more interesting while still giving you the awesome benefits of an adequate intake.

 - Ronald Navarro, MD, orthopedic and sport medicine surgeon, Kaiser Permanente South Bay Medical Center, Harbor City, CA

 - Dennis Cardone, DO, chief of primary care sports medicine, NYU Langone Orthopedics, New York City